Alkl58/NotEnoughEncodes/README.md

 4. Edit the Encoding settings.
 (You can save the settings by clicking on "Save Settings")
 5. Click on "Start Encode".

-NEE now has a resume feature, with which you can resume cancled encodes. (unfinished chunks will be overwritten!)
+NEE has a resume feature, with which you can resume cancled encodes. (unfinished chunks will be overwritten!)

 If you press on cancel, the program will terminate ALL aomenc and ffmpeg processes.
 Don't press it if you have other encodes/instances running!